 - Lyme (noncore)

 How Vaccines Increase Your Pet's Immunity

 All vaccines contain antigens, which stimulate your pet's immune system into producing disease-fighting antibodies.
 The antibodies target and eliminate these antigens, strengthening the immune system and giving your pet greater resistance against infection.

-We consider AAHA's vaccine guidelines to be the most appropriate and up-to-date for keeping pets healthy.
-Therefore, we administer vaccinations to pets only after evaluating their risk for infection.
+AAHA's vaccine guidelines are the most appropriate and up-to-date for keeping pets healthy.
+Thus, we vaccinate pets only after evaluating their infection risks.

 During your pet's wellness exam, we explain their vaccine options and why they're needed.
 Furthermore, we ask questions and want to learn as much about your pet's lifestyle as possible.
 There are several factors that help us decide which vaccines will best improve your pet's overall health:

 - Environment (living near certain wildlife or where ticks are endemic)

 - Whether they often socialize with other animals

 To further assist in planning your pet's vaccination schedule, download and fill out this form, then bring it with you to your pet's next appointment.